jebaird/jebaird.github.com/_posts/2014-02-14-chromecast-style-windows7-sidebar-gadgets.md

 ![screenshot of the text widget](/media/2014-02-14-chromecast-style-windows7-sidebar-gadgets/text.png)

 Allows you to display any text you would like.
-I've found this quite useful for displaying new custom shortcut keys I've added for and reminders.
+I've found this quite useful for displaying custom shortcut keys and or reminders.

 ## Date